GeunhwaJeong/haneul-new/doc/src/learn/exchange-integration-guide.md

 The requirements to configure a HANEUL integration include:
  * A Haneul Full node.
 You can operate your own Haneul Full node or use a Full node from a node operator.
  * Suggested hardware requirements to run a Haneul Full node:
-    * CPU: 10 core
+    * CPU: 10 physical cores / 20 vCPUs
-    * RAM: 32 GB
+    * RAM: 128 GB
-    * Storage: 2 TB SSD
+    * Storage (SSD): 2 TB NVMe drive

-We recommend running Haneul Full nodes on Linux.
+For best results, run Haneul Full nodes on Linux.
 Haneul supports the Ubuntu and Debian distributions.
+You can also fun a Full node on macOS.

 ## Configure a Haneul Full node